next-exp/sw-docs/docs/source/sophronia.rst

     - Compute a set of hits for each slice in the resampled S2 signal.
     - If there are more than one hit per slice, share the energy according to the charge recorded in the tracking plane.
-    - If correction maps are provided, applies corrections to hits.
+    - If correction maps are provided, apply corrections to hits.

 .. _Sophronia input: